CityofToronto/bdit_data-sources/volumes/miovision/README.md

 |`missing_dates`|Contains a record of the `intersection_uid` and the `dt` that were missing in the `volumes_15min` table, with `period_type` stated|
 |`report_dates`|Contains a record for each intersection-date combination in which at least forty 15-minute time bins exist between 6AM and 8PM|

-## 3. Finding gaps and malfunctioning camera
+## 3. Finding Gaps and Malfunctioning Camera

 In order to better determine if a camera is still working, we have decided to use the gaps and islands method to figure where the gaps are and their sizes.
 There are two parts of this in the whole process.